pantheon-systems/documentation/source/content/external-libraries.md

 ### WordPress ImageMagick Configuration

-Once you have installed the [ImageMagick Engine Plugin](https://wordpress.org/plugins/imagemagick-engine/#installation), you'll need to enable it on your plugin settings page and configure the settings.
+Once you have installed the [ImageMagick Engine Plugin](https://wordpress.org/plugins/imagemagick-engine/#installation), you'll need to enable it in your plugin settings and configure the settings.
 In the Regenerate Images sidebar, select the sizes you would like to reimage and click Regenerate button.

 ![ImageMagick Engine Settings](../images/imagemagick-engine-settings.png)